drenkas/orderflow/README.md

 # Orderflow

-This project offers a solution for collecting, processing, and analysing high-frequency orderflow data from major cryptocurrency exchanges.
-Built with Node.js/TypeScript and leveraging the NestJS framework, it comprises three specialised applications:
+This project offers a solution for collecting, processing, and analysing orderflow data from major cryptocurrency exchanges.
+Built with Node.js/TypeScript and leveraging the NestJS framework, it comprises three applications:

-1. Real-time data collection from **Binance futures market**.
+1. Real-time data collection from **Binance Perps**.
-2. Real-time data collection from **Bybit**.
+2. Real-time data collection from **Bybit Perps**.
 3. Historical data processing for **Binance**.

 The system processes live trade data in real-time, aggregating it into 1-minute Footprint candles and subsequently constructing higher timeframe Footprint candles.
-This approach offers a granular view of order flow, volume, and price action, providing deep insights into market dynamics.
-The resulting data is important for developing advanced trading strategies, performing detailed market analysis, and powering sophisticated algorithmic trading systems.
+The resulting data is important to see the underlying trade information that is available on each candle.

 ## Installation